IMG

 United Kingdom of Great Britain and Northern Ireland (UK)

 A fen is a form of wetland fed by ground water, occurring naturally in eastern England.
 Beginning in the Middle Ages, extensive areas of fenland were drained to provide farmland.
-Wicken Fen is a rare exception: the core area is a rare example of undrained fenland which was acquired by the National Trust in 1899, making this one of the oldest nature reserves in the U.K. In recent years, the area has been extended by allowing adjacent farmland to revert to wetland.
+Wicken Fen is an exception: the core area is a rare example of undrained fenland which was acquired by the National Trust in 1899, making this one of the oldest nature reserves in the U.K. In recent years, the area has been extended by allowing adjacent farmland to revert to wetland.
 Wicken Fen is protected as a Site of Special Scientific Interest and as a wetland under the Ramsar treaty.
 One of the richest sites for wildlife in Cambridgeshire, it is home to some 9500 species including around 200 birds typical of fenland, such as bitterns and egrets, harriers and numerous breeding warblers.

 Delete exact location